sfwon17/Detecting-Patient-Uncertainty-in-Seizure-Detection/README.md

 # Detecting-Patient-Uncertainty-in-Seizure-Detection
 The technique utilised mathematical logic and deep learning for uncertainty detection on patient level.
 It does not detect uncertainty on a specific segment/event/time.
 Users can replace the feature extractor method with their own method.
 It is compatible with most of the CNN models for seizure detection.
+Paper can be found [here](https://www.mdpi.com/1424-8220/23/20/8375) with dataset and evaluation.

 ## Scenario
 Given a patient's EEG data containing hours of recordings, the algorithm assesses whether the trained model can confidently classify the entire recording at the patient level.
 By applying a confidence threshold, the algorithm determines the level of uncertainty in the model’s predictions on patient-level, ensuring safe and reliable assessment of EEG recordings.